ariesdav333/datatheft/README.md

 ## Deployment
 This will be deployed to my local Github Repo and aalso pushed to a hosting site called "Heroku"

+##Contributing
+For the developer to get the code up and running please follow the steps below:

 ## Developer